Home Movies (TV series): Season plot summaries

-Season one
+Season 1

 Animated in Squigglevision and heavily using retroscripting, the first five episodes aired on UPN in 1999.
 The show introduced the main characters in this season, and mainly consisted of episodes revolving around Brendon's movies.
 Much of the style of the writing is loose and improvised.
 The season ends with Brendon saying hello to his erstwhile absent father on the phone.

-Season two
+Season 2

-Now animated in Flash, this is the first season commissioned by Cartoon Network as a result of mixed ratings of season one reruns.
+This is the first season commissioned by Cartoon Network as a result of mixed ratings of season one reruns.
 The episodes are now heavily scripted, but the creators now have much more freedom, allowing for creative episodes (“History”), introducing new characters (Fenton Mulley, the Adelbergs) as well as a multiple-story season arc, which includes: